kartoza/miniSASS/docs/src/administrator/django-admin.md

             After providing the necessary information, administrators can save the group.

-        7. **Permissions**: Available permissions for the group.
+        7. **Permissions:** Available permissions for the group.
 Administrators can choose permissions from the list and assign them to the user.

-        8. **Arrow**: Using these arrows, administrators can add or remove the permissions to the user.
+        8. **Arrow:** Using these arrows, administrators can add or remove the permissions to the user.

-        9. **Choose All**: The button to choose all of the permissions and assign them to the user.
+        9. **Choose All:** The button to choose all of the permissions and assign them to the user.

-        10. **Remove All**: The button to choose all of the permissions and remove them from the user.
+        10. **Remove All:** The button to choose all of the permissions and remove them from the user.

         11. **Organisation Type:** The administrator can view and edit the `organisations type` using this dropdown.